Savannah’s open container policy is a unique characteristic of the city.

 Many have observed Savannah as a European-inspired town, which is reflected in its architecture, food and culture.

 While taking in the sights on a trolley or a walking tour, guests will undoubtedly hear of Savannah’s interesting love affair with alcohol.
-Southern history can’t be told without mentioning Prohibition, and Savannah is no exception.
+Prohibition is a part of Savannah’s history.
 General Oglethorpe, the founder of Georgia’s First City, imposed very strict laws including the banning of alcohol.
 This comes decades before the 18th amendment prohibiting the sale, transportation and consumption of alcohol.
 But Southern rumrunners took the risk; moonshine made its way onto the scene as alcohol went underground until the repeal of the law by President Franklin Roosevelt.

-Those days are so far gone, the law basically flipped on its head.
-Now alcohol is permitted (and often consumed) in public in open containers.
+Now, the law basically flipped on its head.
+Today, alcohol is permitted (and often consumed) in public in open containers.
 Have you ever noticed how it is almost a natural, even encouraged, to “take a traveler” when bar- or party-hopping?
 It is a common practice Savannah locals enjoy, but may not fully appreciate until they head out of state.
 Savannah is one of only a handful of cities that has an open container policy.

 What is Savannah’s open container policy?

-The legislation in Savannah simply permits patrons and party goers to carry open drinks as long as those concoctions are held in a plastic, 16-ounce cup (not bottles, mugs or flasks) and must remain in the parameters of the Historic District.
+The legislation in Savannah simply permits patrons and party goers to carry open drinks.
+The legal way to consume said drinks are in a plastic, 16-ounce cup (not bottles, mugs or flasks) and in the parameters of the Historic District.
 This encompasses everything from River Street to Jones Street and Martin Luther King, Jr. Boulevard to West Broad Street.
-With no federal or state law restricting open containers, it is left up to local legislation to decide and Savannah sided in favor of open containers and to-go cups.
+With no federal or state law restricting open containers, local legislation and Savannah sided in favor of open containers and to-go cups.
 Cheers!

 Savannah never shies from a good time.